-They were eventually given a show of their own, Meet Peters and Lee.

-The couple went from success to success and became household names in the UK.
+They were eventually given a show of their own, Meet Peters and Lee, and the couple went from success to success, becoming household names in the UK.

-They split up in 1980.
-Dianne Lee went on to perform mainly in theatre and acting roles, whilst Lennie Peters pursued an ultimately unsuccessful solo singing career.
+They split up in 1980 with Dianne Lee going on to perform mainly in theatre and acting roles, whilst Lennie Peters pursued an (ultimately unsuccessful) solo singing career.

 They also made some TV appearances, performing their new single.
 They recorded two new albums in 1989 and 1992.

 Lennie Peters died from bone cancer in 1992.
 Di Lee married Wizzard bassist Rick Price and recorded the solo album Chemistry in 1994.
 She continued to tour with Price as a duo, performing hits and new material.